eckon/quick-clone/README.md

 This is a personal "for-fun" project.
 It was only tested on my machine and configured to my liking.
 It is my first "real" c++ and tui project (which is pretty obvious when looking into the code) so please consider this before doing anything.

-If the tool does not work and/or you want another quick solution, have a look at the [side-node](#side-note) for a bash script with most functionalities.
+If the tool does not work and/or you want another quick solution, have a look at the [side-note](#side-note) for a bash script with most functionalities.

 # Usage